blaqbrane/Scissor-paper-and-rock-game/README.md

-# Scissor-paper-and-rock-game
+# Scissor-paper-and-rock
-Task
-A simple python game where the computer picks at ramdon either paper,rock or scissor If the players picks same thing with the computer it's a tie If the player pick rock and the computer picks paper you lose If the player pick rock and the computer picks scisssors you win
+A simple python game where the computer picks at random either paper,rock or scissor If the players picks same thing with the computer it's a tie If the player pick rock and the computer picks paper you lose If the player pick rock and the computer picks scisssors you win